Weddings - FAQs and costs

 Yes, I can; as long, of course, as you have the permission of the resident minister or padre for me to do so.
 Because I'm a member of the OneSpirit Interfaith Foundation, and so technically a minister myself, I can conduct weddings in places of worship or in private chapels on estates; with the National Trust such as those at Haddo House; or at millitary garrisons like Fort George.
 Tanya and Calum were married at the privately owned Bona Church overlooking Loch Ness.

 There is no typical ceremony because every one is bespoke, but as a guide, might include:

 a song or two (with or without your guests singing)

 your love story so that people really understand what you mean to each other

 an additional symbolic ceremony such as handfasting or a quaich ceremony

 How much will it all cost us for your services?

-Costs start from £495 for both wedding ceremonies and renewal of vows ceremonies.
-Additional costs might include an additional ceremonial element such as Handfasting, Jumping the Broom, Unity Sand Ceremony, or any other symbolic ceremony.
-If you wish additional ceremonial elements, then I will give you a clear cost in advance depending on your requirements.
-You will also have to pay the Registrar directly when you apply for your marriage licence - this currently stands at £70.
+Costs for 2023 start from £550 for both wedding ceremonies and renewals of vows.
+Additional costs are incurred if you choose to add in handfasting, unity sand ceremonies, or other symbolic ceremonies.
+If you do wish to include these, I'll give you a clear cost in advance depending on your requirements, so that there are no surprises and you know exactly what you're having to budget for in advance.
+You will also have to pay the Registrar directly when you apply for your marriage licence - this currently stands at £100.